Obsidian-19/PacMen/README.md

 # PacMen
-## Exercise using function to generate multiple moving PacMen with border limitations in the window.
 <img src="PacMan1.png" />
+Exercise using a function and button to generate multiple moving PacMen with border limitations in the window.
+When a right facing PacMen hits the right border the image flips to be leftward facing and vice versa.